Deciding on your skin care target market is the first public-facing decision you will make for your handmade business.

 We will get found as a small, handmade business by diving one million feet deeper.

-As an example, in the United States, the top three markets for natural skin care sales growth are young professionals, new mothers, and woman 65+…and each of THOSE areas are just the tip of the target market iceberg.
+As an example, in the United States, the top three markets for natural skin care sales growth are young professionals, new mothers, and women 65+…and each of THOSE areas is just the tip of the target market iceberg.